All Episodes

 But according to industry officials who've discussed it with the Transportation Security Administration and a Coast Guard, illegal immigrants and people convicted of certain crimes might be barred from the positions they now hold at the ports.

-At ports, that could mean thousands of people will be out of jobs, including dock workers and truck drivers, and this doesn't even have anything to do with the Dubai ports deal.
+At ports, that could mean thousands of people will be out of jobs, including dock workers and truck drivers.

 Dubai's out of it.

-Of course there are concerns, said Chuck Carroll, executive director of the National Association of Waterfront Employers, a trade group for terminal operators.
+Of course, there are concerns, said Chuck Carroll, executive director of the National Association of Waterfront Employers, a trade group for terminal operators.

 The proposal would bar anyone who is on a terror watch list, who entered the country illegally, or who has certain criminal convictions.